-Get your groceries Delivered
+Get your groceries Delivered (or pick them up!)

 At least snacks- especially if you have kids.
-The amount of sugar filled expensive options at Disney World is insane (in both the good and bad way) so stock up with the less expensive options
+The amount of sugar filled expensive options at Disney World is insane (in both the good and bad way) so stock up with the less expensive options.

 People swear by staying on property because it ‘saves money’ but I’ve done the math a 100 times and I’ve never seen it if your resort has transportation to the parks and can offer things like free breakfast.

 Especially somewhere like the swan and dolphin where you can use points to pay for your stay.